lyyvli/vpc/intl.en-US/User Guide/Routes/Add a custom route entry.md

     -   **IPv6 Gateway**: Direct traffic pointing to the destination IDR block to the selected IPv6 Gateway instance.

-**说明：** This option is available only when the destination CIDR block is an IPv6 CIDR block.
+**Note:** This option is available only when the destination CIDR block is an IPv6 CIDR block.

  |